 Before we can generate any revenue from sales of GH001, GH002, GH003 or any other approved product, we must undertake additional technical, nonclinical and clinical development, regulatory review and approval in one or more jurisdictions for the product candidates and the medical devices required to deliver these product candidates.
-To date, our clinical trials have been conducted exclusively in the Netherlands.
-We plan to pursue clinical trials in multiple European countries, Canada, and the United States for all of our clinical programs.
-We have not submitted Investigational New Drug applications, or INDs, or other comparable applications, for any of our product candidates, including the medical devices to deliver our product candidates, with the FDA, EMA, or other comparable foreign regulatory authorities, outside of the Netherlands.
-We do not expect that we need to submit separate Investigational Device Exemption applications, or IDEs, or other comparable applications, with the FDA, EMA or other comparable foreign regulatory authorities for the medical devices to deliver our product candidates, and we have not done so, though there can be no assurance that IDEs or comparable applications will not be necessary in the future.
+To date, our completed clinical trials have been conducted exclusively in the Netherlands.
+We plan to pursue clinical trials in multiple European countries, Canada and the United States for all of our clinical programs.
+In November 2022, we announced that we submitted clinical trial applications in several European countries for a multi-center, randomized, double-blind, placebo-controlled Phase 2b trial of GH001 in TRD (GH001-TRD-201), and in January 2023, we announced that we expect to submit an IND to the FDA for GH001 in TRD in the third quarter of 2023.
+We do not expect that we need to submit separate Investigational Device Exemption applications, or IDEs, or other comparable applications, with the FDA, EMA or other comparable foreign regulatory authorities for the medical devices, including our proprietary aerosol delivery device, that we use to deliver our product candidates, and we have not done so, though there can be no assurance that IDEs or comparable applications will not be necessary in the future.
+If the FDA, EMA or another comparable foreign regulatory authority were to conclude that any such medical device requires an IDE submission or a comparable application, it could delay or prevent us from utilizing such medical device in future trials.
+Even if we were to submit an IDE or a comparable application for the medical device, the FDA, EMA or other comparable foreign regulatory authorities may not grant necessary approvals requested by us in a timely manner, or at all.
 In addition, if one or more of our product candidates are approved, we must ensure access to sufficient commercial manufacturing capacity for the product candidates and the medical devices required to deliver these product candidates and conduct significant marketing efforts in connection with any commercial launch, as well as obtaining pricing and reimbursement authorizations in individual European and other countries.
 These efforts will require substantial investment, and we may not have the financial resources to continue development of our product candidates or commercialization of any products.